 Interested in monetizing your Instagram content?
 Let’s take a closer look at creator accounts.

-Who should consider an Instagram creator account?
+When to consider an Instagram creator account

 Creator accounts are designed for people or groups who want to share their creativity.
 Typical goals include: